 Many of London's top 10 attractions are free to enter for children and adults alike, while children under three generally get free entry to paid attractions, including the London Eye (free entry up to three years of age), Tower of London (free entry up to five years of age) and Madame Tussauds (free entry up to three years of age).

 It is legal and widely accepted for women to publicly breastfeed their babies anywhere in London.

 If you're looking for dedicated facilities, you'll find parent rooms and baby change facilities in most of London's department stores and both Westfield Shopping Centres.
-Likewise most major museums and major galleries have family rooms.
+Likewise most major museums and galleries have family rooms.

 Try the NCT's Babychange app which shows baby change facilities near you.

 You'll need to eat on your day out with toddlers, so take a look at family-friendly restaurants in London for venues which welcome children of all ages.
 Many London restaurants and pubs welcome families at lunchtime and may allow children in the evening too.
 Check with the venue in advance to find out whether kids are allowed.